Avocodo: Generative Adversarial Network for Artifact-free Vocoder: Proposed Method

-\textbf{Feature Matching Loss}\space\space Feature matching loss is a perceptual loss for GAN training \citep{ImpGAN}.
-This perceptual loss has been used in GAN-based vocoder systems \citep{MelGAN, HiFi-GAN,VocGAN}.
-Finally, the feature matching loss of a sub-module in the discriminator can be established with L1 differences between the intermediate feature maps of the ground-truth and predicted.
+Feature matching loss is a perceptual loss for GAN training \citep{ImpGAN}, which has been used in GAN-based vocoder systems \citep{MelGAN, HiFi-GAN,VocGAN}.
+Moreover, the feature matching loss of a sub-module in the discriminator can be established with L1 differences between the intermediate feature maps of the ground-truth and predicted waveforms.
 The loss can be defined as follows:

-where $T$ denotes the number of layers in a sub-module. $D_t$ and $N_t$ represents the $t^{th}$ feature map and the number of elements in the feature map, respectively.
+where $T$ denotes the number of layers in a sub-module. $D_t$ and $N_t$ represent the $t^{th}$ feature map and the number of elements in feature map, respectively.